mjmaix/armbian-rock5a-images/README.md

 # Armbian Rock 5A Images

-Minimal CLI build of Debian bookworm, based on @amazingfate's `rock-5a.wip` config.
+Complete CLI build of Debian bookworm, based on @amazingfate's `rock-5a.wip` config.